Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 They moved on from the theatre.
 Another taco.
 Cronch.

 "...I was bankin’ on if I gave ‘em a face-savin’ thing, it could all be avoided.
-They *stop,* quietly... prove it…" more evasion, but she understood.
+They *stop,* quietly... prove it..." more evasion, but she understood.
 "An’ we get on with the *real* bad guys."

-"But they aren’t, and…you are the Great Father."
+"But they aren’t, and... you are the Great Father."

 "Yeah."